 Details Impact Mitigation Change to risk in last 12 months Occupier & Tenant Risk Weaker occupier demand and increased tenant default could have an adverse impact on income and rental growth and a negative impact on capital values and our dividend payments.
 We monitor relevant leading indicators and engage with key market participants.
 We review the status of occupier demand and tenant default on a quarterly basis.
-The CEO, Head of Property Management, and COO engage with tenants who have difficulty in meeting their lease commitments and where appropriate, agree temporary or permanent rent abatements.
+The Property Management team engage with tenants who have difficulty in meeting their lease commitments and where appropriate, agree temporary or permanent rent abatements.
 We actively engage with occupiers to ensure spatial requirements are forecast adequately and any upgrades required to space are carried out in an efficient manner and to market leading standards.
 We have an overweight allocation to the office sector, which has historically been the best performing asset class in terms of income security.
 We have a diversified occupier base and we monitor our exposure to individual sectors and occupiers to ensure that we are not over-exposed to any occupier or sector.
 We endeavour to stagger our lettings to ensure there is no period when there are a high level of renewals or expiries which could potentially leave us exposed to periods of low occupier demand.
 We have a stringent vetting process to ensure occupier covenants are sufficiently strong and when deemed necessary we engage with third parties to carry out bespoke research on specific occupiers.
 We have a comprehensive programme in place that involves periodic monitoring of tenants which highlights any default issues.
-STABLE HIGH MEDIUM LOW Climate-related risks Increased exposure to impacts of climate change such as extreme weather events that may reduce asset values and increase operational costs.
+STABLE HIGH MEDIUM S LOW Climate-related risks Increased exposure to impacts of climate change such as extreme weather events that may reduce asset values and increase operational costs.
 We are proactive in building resilience into our portfolio to mitigate physical risks to our assets posed by climate change through how we design and operate our buildings.
 Our directly managed portfolio of assets is operated as efficiently as possible, with a focus on decarbonisation of operations and engaging with our occupiers.
 This also helps to reduce utility costs and stranding risk of individual assets.
 We address the transition risks associated with climate change by incorporating recommendations of the Task Force for Climate-Related Financial Disclosures and implementing our pathway to net zero carbon, which adopts a science-based approach to decarbonising our portfolio.
 There is a full-time Head of Sustainability and a Sustainability Manager in place responsible for the development and implementation of the IPUT Responsible Investment Strategy (RIS) to ensure we remain at the forefront of Environmental Social and Governance (ESG) best practice within the real estate industry.
-There are increasing regulatory requirements driven by the policy response to climate change and we will continue to comply with and integrate them into our business processes.
-STABLE HIGH MEDIUM LOW
+STABLE HIGH MEDIUM S LOW